Table of Contents[Hide][Show]

 Whether you are looking for something quick or wanting to be seated and take your time, Hollywood Studios dining has you covered.
 From being seated in a car shaped booth to being reprimanded for not finishing your meal by your loving aunt – the immersive theming Disney is known for holds true for each location.

-My family likes a longer break during lunch so we tend to do one of the many table-service meals.
+My family likes an extended break during lunch, so we tend to do one of the many table-service meals.
 A favorite is Sci-Fi Dine In Theater.
-While the food is ok, nothing beats the unique 50’s drive in atmosphere.
+While the food is ok, nothing beats the unique 50’s drive-in atmosphere.
 Who wouldn’t love sitting in a special car shaped booth while enjoying classic sci-fi movie clips on the large screen?

-It can get toasty in the afternoons, so we take it slow.
-Hollywood Studios has some fantastic performances that should not be missed.
+It can get toasty in the afternoons, so we take it slow and head to Animation Courtyard.

 TravelingMom Tip: Save valuable time by booking the Fantasmic!
-Dinner Package offered at three popular restaurants – The Hollywood Brown Derby, Hollywood & Vine and Mama Melrose’s Restorante Italiano.
+Dinner Package offered at three favorite restaurants – The Hollywood Brown Derby, Hollywood & Vine and Mama Melrose’s Ristorante Italiano.

 We usually choose the fireworks.
 So, if the park is closing earlier, say 7:00 p.m. or 8:00 p.m., we find a spot to wait for the fireworks near the Chinese Theater while my husband and one of the kids go grab everyone’s food.
 By now all of our feet are hurting and some of us are cranky, so it’s nice to just sit down and take a break.
 But if Fantasmic! is on your list now would be a good time to head that way.
-This very popular night time show fills up quickly.
+This top-rated nighttime show fills up quickly.